localpreservation/localpreservation.github.io/_resources/maintaining-exteriors.md

 All personnel associated with a historic structure need to become acquainted with how existing building features should appear and during their daily or weekly routines look for changes that may occur.
 This will help augment the regular maintenance inspection that will occur at specified intervals based on seasonal changes, use, and other factors.

-A segment of an inspection form showing the roof elements of a horse stable is shown.
+A segment of a cyclic building inspection checklist showing the roof elements of a horse stable is shown below.
 The inspection report should be kept along with the maintenance plan and other material in notebook, file or electronic form.

 **Cyclic Building Inspection Checklist: Horse Stable (Example)**